DR Congo Ebola outbreak on 'epidemiological knife edge': WHO

-"An urban case means that it can spread quickly," WHO chief Tedros Adhanom Ghebreyesus told Wednesday's session during the agency's annual World Health Assembly.
+"An urban case means that it can spread quickly.
+That is another challenge," WHO chief Tedros Adhanom Ghebreyesus told Wednesday's session during the agency's annual World Health Assembly.

 The proximity of the outbreak to neighbouring countries, especially through the river connection, was a major concern, he said.

-"They are connected, they are very close, and ... that makes the problem really serious," he said.
+"They are connected, they are very close, and that is another challenge that makes the problem really serious," he said.

-Another concern, Salama said, was that five healthcare workers were among those infected.
+Salama said that another concerning factor was that five healthcare workers were among those infected.

 "That is a tragedy in its own right, but it also signals the potential for further amplification," he said.

-The top WHO officials who spoke at Wednesday's event stressed the massive efforts put in place to halt the DRC outbreak.
+At the same time, though, the top WHO officials and DRC's ambassador to the UN in Geneva Zenon Mukongo Ngay, who spoke at the event, stressed the massive efforts put in place to halt the outbreak.

-The campaign is beginning with first responders, and will soon move to anyone known to have been in contact with suspected cases, and then on to the contacts of the contacts.
+A campaign using an experimental vaccine got underway this week, starting with first responders, before moving to any people known to have been in contact with suspected cases, and then on to the contacts of the contacts.

 "This is not mass immunisation, this is highly targeted ring vaccination," Salama said, pointing out that the aim was to form "protective rings around (each) case to protect the people themselves, but also to prevent further community transmission."

-He said some 10,000 people should be vaccinated within the next month.
+He told AFP that some 10,000 people should be vaccinated within the next month.

 © 2018 AFP